yForecasting/mint/README.md

 # Linux Mint
 This is a brief introduction how to get started with Linux Mint for data science and academic research.

+To see your current version of Mint, use in the terminal:

+> cat /etc/os-release

 ## Install R
 Install R via the terminal: